jeffreykegler/hoonlint/misc/whitespace.md

 Pedantically, a whitespace boundary is not a column location.
-Instead it is a location immediately before, a column location;
+Instead it is a location immediately before a column location;
 immediately after a column location;
 or both.